cocodelabs/palaver-presskit/README.md

 <img src="Icons/1024.png" alt="Palaver Application Icon" width=128 height=128 />

-> Palaver is an advanced IRC client for iOS featuring a unique user interface
-> which makes using IRC a pleasure.
-It fits you and your mobile devices
-> perfectly.
-You can use Palaver on the large screen of the iPad or on the road
-> with your iPhone.
-Palaver was made with the modern IRC user in mind and
-> features iCloud support, ZNC integration with push notifications, and much
+Palaver is an advanced IRC client for iOS featuring a unique user interface hich makes using IRC a pleasure.
+It fits you and your mobile devices perfectly.
+You can use Palaver on the large screen of the iPad or on the road with your iPhone.
+Palaver was made with the modern IRC user in mind and features iCloud support, ZNC integration with push notifications, and much more.
-> more.

 ---